Table of Contents

 Tutor Doctor provides in-person and online tutoring for students at all levels of study and in all curricular areas.
 In some instances, it also provides adult tutoring and professional development, veterans educational programs, test prep, and a summer program to keep students on track while they have a lengthy time off.
 Students or parents request tutoring and specify the details of the need.
 The company then assigns an appropriate tutor, and the student and tutor set up their own schedule and location for the services.

-TutorDoctor does not provide any products, and, while it does provide writing help, no tutor is supposed to actually write student assignments for them.
+TutorDoctor does not provide any products, and, while it does provide writing help, no tutor is supposed to actually provide top essay writer services to students.

 In terms of quality, we took into account what customers have had to say about their experiences.
 While the on-site feedback is all positive, this is not the case with reviews that are posted elsewhere on the web.
 It is a mixed bag.
 And just like with all tutoring services, there are great, good, and poor tutors.